 Growing up bilingual, Diploma of Languages student Rosalind Moran was always able to appreciate the world around her from different cultural perspectives.

-The Bachelor of Asia Pacific Affairs & Bachelor of Global Liberal Arts provides students the unique opportunity to study in Australia and Japan and graduate with two degrees - from ANU and Ritsumeikan University.
+The Bachelor of Asia Pacific Affairs & Bachelor of Global Liberal Arts provide students with the unique opportunity to study in Australia and Japan and graduate with two degrees - from the Australian National University (ANU) and Ritsumeikan University (RU).

 Students can enrol to start studying in either Australia or Japan.
 Over the course of their study, all students will spend time learning on-campus in both Australia and Japan.
 Students commencing at Ritsumeikan* will spend their third year of study at ANU, while students commencing at ANU will study at Ristumeikan in their second and third years.
-The Bachelor of PacificAffairs & Bachelor of Global Liberal Arts program will commence in Semester 1 2019.
 It will be taught in English and will take four years to complete as a full- time student.